 Since Bitcoin’s code is open source and is not stored on any single server, hacking its code, the blockchain or the ECC base cryptography would be very difficult.
 In fact, I would go so far as to say if Bitcoin’s blockchain could be hacked, it would have already have been hacked.
 Especially when Bitcoin’s value was over $60,000.

 In order to hack Bitcoin’s blockchain, 51% of the total mining power would need to be controlled, and given Bitcoin’s size, this would be extremely difficult.
 And in order to permanently alter Bitcoin’s source code, hundreds of thousands of secured nodes would have to be altered.

 There have been instances of Bitcoin exchanges (Binance) and wallets being hacked but these have nothing to do with Bitcoin itself.
-The hacks were a result of either weak exchange security or private passwords and seed keys being accessed to control private wallets.
+The hacks were a result of either weak platform exchange security or individual account private passwords and seed keys being accessed to control private wallets.